Bridge takes its inspiration from many different sources, from engineers and artists to people who are bridging social and cultural divides.

 Stories of bridge-building

-In 2018 we collected stories from people in Coventry, Grantham and Worcester about their experiences of bridge-building and bridge-burning.
+In 2018 we collected stories from people in Coventry, Grantham and Worcester about their experiences of bridge-building and bridge-burning; we then gathered more stories from the people of Dagenham during 2020.
 These stories provided the inspiration for the creation of Bridge; some of their voices can be heard in the Bridge Stories podcast.

 Quotes from our research